Large-Language-Model Enabled Semantic Communication Systems: System Model and Mechanism

-When transmitted symbols are independent and equiprobable, the mapping process from $X$ to $S$ approaches the entropy limit in compression.
-This scenario mirrors source coding achieving the entropy limit without employing channel coding in technical communication \cite{weaver1953recent}.
+The goal of $\varphi$ is to minimize the length $t$ of $S$, thereby maximizing data transmission rates, ensuring that $P(s_1, s_2, \cdots, s_t)$ reaches its maximum: When transmitted symbols are independent and equiprobable, the mapping process from $X$ to $S$ approaches the entropy limit in compression.
+This scenario mirrors source coding achieving the entropy limit without channel coding in technical communication~\citep{weaver1953recent}.
 The optimal decoding strategy involves comparing the Euclidean distance between the received signal and the transmission constellation.
 Bit errors are irreparable without prior information; once an error occurs at the receiver, the information becomes unrecoverable.
-However, technical communication systems typically exhibit some correlation among elements within $S$, enabling the receiver to correct erroneous symbols using prior knowledge.
+However, technical communication systems typically exhibit some correlation{s} among elements within $S$, enabling the receiver to correct erroneous symbols using prior knowledge.
 This correlation is analogous to the use of parity bits in channel coding within technical communication systems.
 Channel coding fundamentally entails computing parity bits from information bits using a corresponding generator matrix, thereby facilitating error recovery through receiver-side correlation.
 Viterbi decoding principles maximize the probability of information bits given the posterior distribution of received symbols.
 Hence, from both technical and semantic perspectives, an ideal communication system should possess the following characteristics: \begin{itemize} \item $S$ should be as short as possible, but cannot reach the entropy bound.
-The process from $X$ to $S$ is an encoding process that retains a certain amount of information redundancy; \item The information redundancy inherent in $S$ can be effectively exploited, allowing the design of algorithms to implement Eq. \ref{eq_youhua2}. \end{itemize}
+The process from $X$ to $S$ is an encoding process that retains a certain amount of information redundancy. \item The information redundancy inherent in $S$ can be effectively exploited, allowing the design of algorithms to implement Equation (\ref{eq_youhua2}). \end{itemize}

+{DeepSC \citep{xie2021deep} employs a Transformer-based architecture for joint semantic encoding and decoding.
+The encoder maps input text $X$ to a fixed-length semantic vector $S \in \mathbb{R}^d$, while the decoder reconstructs $\hat{X}$ from noisy channel outputs.
+Its training objective is to minimize semantic loss (e.g., sentence similarity) rather than bit-level errors, enabling robustness in low-SNR regimes but limiting error-free transmission at high SNRs.}